 It began by providing grant-aid for such projects as the Rhys Davies Short Story Competition and supporting bodies such as Literature Wales in a variety of initiatives designed to achieve its core aims in the Rhondda and in a wider Wales.
 The plaques project, which commemorates a selection of Welsh writers in English, the Trust’s support for the Wales Arts Review, and the republication of some of Rhys Davies’s books, are other examples of its work.

 On the death of Lewis Davies, the last surviving member of his family, in December 2011, the Trust was left his entire estate and is now able to plan much more ambitious schemes.
 Dr Meic Stephens was commissioned to write a biography of Rhys Davies, which appeared in September 2013.
-Other schemes, such as the Conference on the Short Story at Swansea University, are in preparation.
+Other schemes have included a successful Conference on the Short Story at Swansea University.

 The Trust’s Chairman is Professor Dai Smith, the Secretary is Dr Meic Stephens and the other two Trustees are Dr Sam Adams and Mr Peter Finch.

 Matters relating to the Rhys Davies Trust and its administration should be directed to: Meic Stephens, The Rhys Davies Trust, 10 Heol Don, Whitchurch, Cardiff CF14 2AU.